Chapter 10 Statistical Analysis

 Partial least squares discriminant analysis(PLSDA) was first used in the 1990s.
 However, Partial least squares(PLS) was proposed in the 1960s by Hermann Wold.
 Principal components analysis produces the weight matrix reflecting the covariance structure between the variables, while partial least squares produces the weight matrix reflecting the covariance structure between the variables and classes.
 After rotation by weight matrix, the new variables would contain relationship with classes.

-Different algorithms (Andersson 2009) for PLSDA would show different score, while PCA always show the same score with fixed algorithm.
-For PCA, both new variables and classes are orthognal.
-However, for PLS(Wold), only new classes are orthognal.
-For PLS(Martens), only new variables are orthognal.
+Different algorithms (Andersson 2009) for PLSDA would show different scores, while PCA always shows the same score with fixed algorithm.
+For PCA, both new variables and classes are orthogonal.
+However, for PLS(Wold), only new classes are orthogonal.
+For PLS(Martens), only new variables are orthogonal.
 This paper show the details of using such methods (Brereton and Lloyd 2018).

-Sparse PLS discriminant analysis(sPLS-DA) make a L1 penal on the variable selection to remove the influences from unrelated variables, which make sense for high-throughput omics data (Lê Cao, Boitard, and Besse 2011).
+Sparse PLS discriminant analysis(sPLS-DA) make an L1 penalty on the variable selection to remove the influences from unrelated variables, which make sense for high-throughput omics data (Lê Cao et al. 2011).

 For o-PLS-DA, s-plot could be used to find features(Wiklund et al. 2008).